SiliconLabs/wiseconnect/examples/snippets/ble/ble_privacy/readme.md

    ![](resources/readme/load_image2.png)

+### 5.3 Application Execution Flow
+Application has the feasibility to configure the PERIPHERAL ROLE (OR) CENTRAL ROLE
+**Note:**
+- The provided mobile screenshots are from the 2.5.2 version of the EFR Connect app, it is recommended to use the latest version.

-### 5.3 Steps to be followed to verify BLE Privacy application as a SLAVE
+**5.3.1 Steps to be followed to verify BLE Privacy application as a PERIPHERAL_ROLE**

 1. If Silicon Labs device is configured as "PERIPHERAL_ROLE " specified in the macro RSI_DEVICE_ROLE, Silicon Labs device will be in the Advertising state.